 Arterials fall under state jurisdiction, collectors generally fall under county jurisdiction, and local roads are a local responsibility.
-See Map 5.1 for your jurisdiction's classification map.
+See Maps 5.1A and 5.1B for your jurisdiction's classification map.

 Reflecting actual use, Jurisdictional Transfers (JT), the sharing of road responsibilities, may occur, but only when there is agreement between units of government involved (local, county, or state).
 When considering a possible JT, jurisdictions must take into account the level of traffic on the road, the projected responsibility for maintenance and any required improvements, and the possible impact on general transportation aids.
-Elk Grove noted that there was the possibility of a discussion with Lafayette County regarding the possibility of Sale Burn Road being exchanged for County Road X. This would require a road reclassification.